ArchieFrench/automationExercise2/README.md

 ---

 ### 🔄 Retrospective / Lessons Learned
-- In hindsight, it would have been better to start with **one framework (Selenium)** rather than introducing **Serenity with Cucumber** at the beginning.
-- Starting simpler would have reduced the learning curve and helped establish a stable baseline earlier.
+- Starting with **one framework (Selenium)** would have reduced complexity before moving to Serenity and Cucumber.
-- Branching out into Serenity (and potentially Cucumber) later on would have allowed for cleaner integration and less initial complexity.
-- Breaking test cases into **dependencies using a topological sort** helped structure the workflow effectively.
+- Using a **topological sort** gave structure to test case dependencies.
-- Working in **pairs** improved productivity and reduced errors during implementation.
+- **Pair programming** improved accuracy and productivity.
-- The **branching and merging workflow** gave valuable hands-on experience in handling merge conflicts and maintaining version control discipline.
+- The **branching and merging workflow** provided hands-on experience with version control and resolving conflicts.
-- The **Trello board** provided excellent visibility of progress, blockers, and priorities.
+- A **Trello board** helped track progress, blockers, and priorities effectively.